 With the Holidays upon us, many people in Montréal are making an effort to look their best.
 This includes having a beautiful white smile.
 Many of our patients ask us how they can maintain their smile radiant after whitening treatments.
 Our hygienist, Lina Dawli, at Prisma Dentistes warns of these 6 beverages which have the potential to stain your pearly smile.

 Sports and energy drinks

-Running around to check off your holiday shopping list might require extra energy, but consuming energy beverages will not do your smile any good.
+Running around to check off your shopping list for the Holidays might require extra energy, but consuming energy beverages will not do your smile any good.
 They are highly acidic, which can damage the enamel, and usually contain loads of sugar, which creates the best condition for bacterial growth.

 Water is your best friend to stay hydrated.

-Water is the healthiest choice.
+Water is remains the healthiest choice.

 Note that eating a piece of cheese before drinking these beverages can help reduce the effects of acidity on teeth.